Roronoa Zoro: Design

-Zoro commonly wears a plain white shirt (though he can be seen wearing other types of shirts), black pants, and a light-green haramaki sash that holds his three swords.
-These swords' names are Enma, Wado Ichimonji, and Sandai Kitetsu.
-Zoro also has a black bandanna tied around his left bicep that he only wears on his head while in a serious battle.
-This bandana was inspired by Nobuhiro Watsuki, one of Oda's best friends and his mentor, as well as aspects of his character.
-Under his shirt, his torso is heavily scarred from many of the battles he has fought, especially since he joined the Straw Hats (like the one acquired during the battle against Dracule Mihawk, one of the Seven Warlords of the Sea).
-He has three golden earrings in his left ear, which denote his style of combat using three swords.
-After a two-year time-skip, Zoro has a scar across his left eye (obtained during his training under Dracule Mihawk, although not confirmed by the anime) and replaces his shirt with a long dark green samurai's coat which he opens the torso while fighting (against the New Fishman Pirates) or when he experiences heat (burning side of Punk Hazard).
-Concerning his ethnic appearance, Oda stated that he imagines Zoro to be of Japanese descent, albeit in a real-world context.
+Zoro commonly wears a plain white shirt (though he is sometimes seen wearing other types of shirts), black pants, and a light-green haramaki sash that holds his three swords.
+These swords are named Enma, Wado Ichimonji, and Sandai Kitetsu.
+Zoro also has a black bandanna tied around his left bicep that he wears on his head only during serious battles.
+This bandana was inspired by Nobuhiro Watsuki, one of Oda's best friends and mentors, as well as aspects of his character.
+Under his shirt, his torso is heavily scarred from many of the battles he has fought, especially since joining the Straw Hats (such as the scar acquired during the battle against Dracule Mihawk, one of the Seven Warlords of the Sea and the Strongest Swordsman in the World).
+He has three golden earrings in his left ear, which denote his three-sword fighting style.
+During a two-year time skip, Zoro gains a scar across his left eye (obtained during his training under Dracule Mihawk, although not confirmed by the anime) and replaces his shirt with a long, dark green samurai coat, which he leaves open while fighting (e.g., against the New Fishman Pirates) or in hot environments (e.g., the burning side of Punk Hazard).
+Regarding his ethnic appearance, Oda stated that he imagines Zoro to be of Japanese descent, albeit in a real-world context.

 Zoro has many scars on his body.
-The most noticeable is the long scar running down his left eye, which is the one he got after returning from the two-year time skip.
-It is currently unknown how he acquired it, but he either can't or won't open his left eye because of it.

-He also has a heavily scarred torso, having a diagonal cut mark from the top left to the bottom right of his torso due to fighting Dracule Mihawk.
-He also has scars on both of his ankles, which he obtained from trying to cut his own legs off to escape the candle prison of Mr. 3 in Little Garden.
+The most noticeable is the long scar running down his left eye, which he received after returning from the two-year time skip.
+It is currently unknown how he acquired the scar, but he either cannot or will not open his left eye as a result.
+He has a heavily scarred torso, including a large diagonal scar running from left shoulder to right hip, which he received from fighting Dracule Mihawk earlier in the series.
+He has scars on both ankles, which he received while trying to cut off his own legs to escape the candle prison of Mr. 3 (of Baroque Works) in Little Garden, an island in the early Grand Line.